-In the first part of "Lateral Foot Pain - Cuboid Syndrome," we delved into symptoms, causes, anatomy, biomechanics, and causes of Cuboid Syndrome.
-In this second part, we concentrate on examining and treating Cuboid Syndrome.
+In the first part of "Lateral Foot Pain - Cuboid Syndrome," we delved into the symptoms, causes, and biomechanics behind Cuboid Syndrome, shedding light on how this condition impacts foot function and the key factors contributing to its onset.

 Article Index:

-• Symptoms like bruising, inflammation, and redness might be observable in certain scenarios.
+Symptoms like bruising, inflammation, and redness may be observed in some cases.

-• The patient's ankle flexibility is often reduced during both dorsiflexion and plantar flexion.
+Ankle flexibility is typically reduced during both dorsiflexion and plantar flexion.

-• Pain typically arises during resisted foot or ankle inversion or eversion.
+Pain commonly occurs during resisted foot or ankle inversion or eversion.

-• A pain-avoiding gait, or antalgic gait, is a common characteristic of Cuboid Syndrome, most noticeable during the push-off phase of walking and lateral movements.
+An antalgic gait, where the patient avoids pain, is often noticeable, especially during the push-off phase of walking and lateral movements.

-• In the Midtarsal Supination Test, the cuboid's involvement is tested through inversion in the frontal plane and plantar flexion in the sagittal plane.
+Midtarsal Supination Test: This test assesses the cuboid's involvement by performing inversion in the frontal plane and plantar flexion in the sagittal plane.
+Pain during this maneuver may suggest Cuboid Syndrome.

 Examination Videos